History of the Netherlands: The Eighty Years' War (1568–1648)

 The Dutch War for Independence from Spain is frequently called the Eighty Years' War (1568–1648).
-The first fifty years (1568 through 1618) were a war uniquely between Spain and the Netherlands.
+The first fifty years (1568 through 1618) were a war solely between Catholic Spain and the Protestant rebels of the Netherlands.
+It was a military conflict with integral religious elements.
 During the last thirty years (1618–1648) the conflict between Spain and the Netherlands was submerged in the general European War that became known as the Thirty Years' War.
 The seven rebellious provinces of the Netherlands were eventually united by the Union of Utrecht in 1579 and formed the Republic of the Seven United Netherlands (also known as the "United Provinces").
 The Act of Abjuration or Plakkaat van Verlatinghe was signed on 26 July 1581, and was the formal declaration of independence of the northern Low Countries from the Spanish king.
+Religious toleration was a key element of Protestant ideology.

-William of Orange (Slot Dillenburg, 24 April 1533 – Delft, 10 July 1584), the founder of the Dutch royal family, led the Dutch during the first part of the war, following the death of Egmont and Horn in 1568.
+William of Orange (1533–1584), the founder of the Dutch royal family, led the Dutch during the first part of the war.
 The very first years were a success for the Spanish troops.
 However, the Dutch countered subsequent sieges in Holland.
 In November and December 1572, all the citizens of Zutphen and Naarden were slaughtered by the Spanish.
 From 11 December that year the city of Haarlem was besieged, holding out for seven months until 13 July 1573.
 Oudewater was conquered by the Spanish on 7 August 1575, and most of its inhabitants were killed.
 Maastricht was besieged, sacked and destroyed twice in succession (in 1576 and 1579) by the Spanish.